opendocsg/slw-judgments-backfill/2017_SGHCF_15/report.md

 **The grounds for granting leave to appeal**

 7       The long-established legal position is that leave to appeal may be granted if the applicant persuades the court that there is (a) a _prima facie_ case of error; (b) a question of general principle decided for the first time; or (c) a question of importance upon which further argument and a decision of a higher tribunal would be to the public advantage.
-These grounds were set out in the Court of Appeal’s decision in _Lee Kuan Yew v Tang Liang Hong_ [1997] 2 SLR(R) 862 (“ _Lee Kuan Yew_ ”) at [16].
+These grounds were set out in the Court of Appeal’s decision in _Lee Kuan Yew v Tang Liang Hong_ <span class="citation">[1997] 2 SLR(R) 862</span> (“ _Lee Kuan Yew_ ”) at [16].

 **The usual grounds do not apply in this case**